CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

 - Progress so far:
        - Writing out all prompts in GamePrompts

-       - Wrtiting all descriptions for our 'projects' in the game
+       - Wrtiing all descriptions for our 'projects' in the game

        - Created UseCase class GameGenerator and added new methods to it.